davidsnyder-nc/newsbuilder/README.md

 Once started, open your web browser and navigate to:
 - Local access: `http://localhost:5000`
 - Network access: `http://your-server-ip:5000`

+**Note**: If you see a directory listing instead of the RSS Reader, make sure you're accessing port 5000, not the default web port 80.

 ### Using the RSS Reader